Professional Data Sheet (PDS) Guidelines

 Field of special competence.
 (Include areas of special competence bearing on teaching effectiveness.)

 Teaching assignment.
 (Include list of all courses taught by semester, statement of teaching methods and philosophy if not addressed in the narrative, innovations, preparation of course materials, special responsibility for classroom or lab facilities, curriculum development, efforts to accommodate student differences, etc.)

-Participation in student activities (advisement, sponsorship, etc. other than routine advisement during office hours or registration periods).
+Participation in student activities (advising, sponsorship, etc. other than routine advising during office hours or registration periods).

 Evidence of Student Learning Outcomes

-- Activities in the professional/community.
+- Activities in the profession/community.
 (Include activities, dates of activities, positions held, etc., which are related to your professional field or which bring substantial beneficial recognition to the University.)

 Contributions reflecting credit in terms of your professional standing and recognition which have a bearing upon your University teaching, scholarly and creative activities, or university or community service.